Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

 The takeaway: You can nail your free to paid conversion rate like Slack does by giving users a fully functional freemium product and creating a high converting onboarding process to help push customers toward the paid conversion.

-Slack have some pretty atypical brand marketing techniques that have turned them into an impressive SaaS powerhouse.
+Slack has some pretty atypical brand marketing techniques that have turned them into an impressive SaaS powerhouse.

 Here are the 13 key takeaways: